sweet-delights/hybrid-platforms-conductor/README.md

 The best way to grasp the power of such agile processes is to learn by doing.

-[here](docs/tutorial.md) is a simple tutorial showing how to start playing with Hybrid Platforms Conductor and use it to define simple DevOps processes and extend them easily in a changing environment.
+[Here is a simple tutorial](docs/tutorial.md) showing how to start playing with Hybrid Platforms Conductor and use it to define simple DevOps processes and extend them easily in a changing environment.

 <a name="tools_list"></a>
 # List of tools available